Rosexalba/git-basics/git-notes/gitnotes.md

 # Work flow
- 1.git add -A
+ 1. git add -A
- 2.git status
+ 2. git status
- 3.git commit -m 'leave a note on what youre committing'  4.git push --Commit often -- push when ready
+ 3. git commit -m 'leave a note on what youre committing'
+ 4. git push
+--Commit often -- push when ready

 # Working with others [git branching]

-1.git checkout -b Rose
+1. git checkout -b Rose
 // switched to a new branch 'Rose' [notmain] commits will now stay on this branch 'Rose'

-2.git checkout main // will take you back to the main branch
+2. git checkout main // will take you back to the main branch

 // you can go back and forth and branches remain seperate at this point

-3.git merge Rose // you are now merging your main branch with your individual branch 'Rose' both files will now show up under main folder. <3
+3. git merge Rose // you are now merging your main branch with your individual branch 'Rose' both files will now show up under main folder. <3